-14. An organisation is contracted by the University to facilitate delivery of elements of the University's curriculum or to facilitate distance learning or online provision.
+- 14. An organisation is contracted by the University to facilitate delivery of elements of the University's curriculum or to facilitate distance learning or online provision.
 Responsibilities of the partner may include providing infrastructure, learning resources, tutorial and personal support.
 The University is responsible for curriculum delivery and assessment.
-There will not normally be any validation or award of credit.
+There will not normally be any validation or award of credit. - 15.
+For all educational delivery partnerships, due diligence must be undertaken and the partnership approved by the Executive.
+A contract must be in place prior to first delivery.
+Academic approval must be sought from the Academic Board and, where necessary, following a validation panel.
+Educational delivery partnerships will be monitored by the Academic Board.